 - Identify every metric an investor will request and confirm the system of record for each one.

-- Establish a refresh cadence — weekly for operational metrics, monthly for financial close — and stick to it outside of deal season, not just during it.
+- Establish a refresh cadence — weekly for operational metrics, monthly for financial close — and stick to it year-round, including outside of deal season.

 - Test your own data by asking internal stakeholders to pull the same number from different sources and seeing whether it reconciles.

-- Build a diligence-ready data package and update it as part of the normal close cycle, not as a one-time project.
+- Build a diligence-ready data package and update it as part of the normal close cycle, treating it as ongoing maintenance.

-- Invest in the software and infrastructure needed to make data accessible across the organization, not locked in spreadsheets owned by one person.
+- Invest in the software and infrastructure needed to make data accessible across the organization, free of spreadsheets owned by one person.

 Getting ahead of these gaps is the difference between entering a capital process from a position of confidence and entering it hoping no one asks the wrong question.